jeff-pedro/challenge-devops-infra/docs/README.md

 3. Configure environment variables in [Terraform Cloud](https://app.terraform.io/app):

-- **AWS_ACCESS_KEY_ID**: AWS account IAM access key ID
+- **AWS_ACCESS_KEY_ID**: IAM AWS access key ID.
-- **AWS_SECRET_ACCESS_KEY**: AWS account IAM secret access key ID (sensitive)
+- **AWS_SECRET_ACCESS_KEY**: IAM AWS secret access key ID (sensitive).

 <div align="center" >
   <img src="/docs/img/terraform.jpg" width="600" align="center"/>
 </div>

-4. As the entire process is carried out via CI, to implement the infrastructure it is necessary to make a **Pull Request** of any change and perform the Merge
+4. As the entire process is carried out via CI, to implement the infrastructure it is necessary to make a **Pull Request** of any change and perform the Merge.

-5. Another way is to directly access Github Actions and run the workflow in the dashboard
+5. Another way is to directly access Github Actions and run the workflow in the dashboard.

 ---